dayowoo/ClassHome/README.md

 ### Main Function

 #### Student App
++ Login
++ Tutorial
++ Go to learning page (E학습터)
 + Live Chatting Program (teacher-student)
 + Check School Timetable
-+ Notice of study time
++ Announcement of 10 minutes of rest after 40 minutes of study
 + Writing a learning note
++ View recommended videos by subject by grade

 #### Teacher App
++ Login
 + Live Chatting Program (teacher-student)
 + Send a timetable to students
 + Check the time a student has studied